master-ds2e/NoSQL/.ipynb_checkpoints/README-checkpoint.md

 About me:
  - University degree at Strasbourg (Statistics and Econometrics).
- - Second year PHD student in Economics.
+ - Third PHD student in Economics.
 (Bibliometrics, novelty, ...)
  - R since 2016 and Python 2018.
  - Working with SQL and noSQL databases.